zk433/mws-restaurant-stage-1/README.md

 ### Set Up

-1. Run a local server from the computer's terminal using a `live-server` npm package with the following setup:
+1. Run a local server from the computer's terminal using a `npm start` command

-    ```live-server --port=8000 --host=localhost```
+2. Run this API server: https://github.com/udacity/mws-restaurant-stage-3

-2. With the server running, the site can be viewed on `http://localhost:8000`
+3. With the servers running, the site can be viewed on `http://localhost:8000`

-3. All changes in the code are displayed automatically in the browser
+4. All changes in the code are displayed automatically in the browser

 ### Author
 - [Zuzana K](www.zuzana-k.com)